Azure/data-landing-zone/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fdata-node%2Fmain%2Fdocs%2Freference%2Fdeploy.dataNode.json)

 # Description
-A Data Landing Zone has several layers to enable agility to service the Data Domains under the node.
+A Data Landing Zone has several layers to enable agility to service the Data Domains and Data Products under the data landing zone.
 A new Data Landing Zone is always deployed with a standard set of services to enable the entity to start ingesting and analysing data.

 ## What will be deployed?